JesseDarr/dARM/README.md

 Double bearing actuators handle load perpindicular to the rotation axis better.
 They are used in joints that rotates on the vertical axis.

-Single bearing actuators are used in joints that rotate on the horizontal axis.
-Note: in joint 1 we use 2 single bearing actuators for increased power.
+Single bearing actuators are used in joints that rotate on the horizontal axis.  [!NOTE] Joint 1 uses 2 single bearing actuators for increased power.
 This also eliminates the need for a doubl bearing actuator.

 Below is an explode animation of each flavor.
 They should give you a good idea of the sub components involved and are also a good assembly reference.